-Attendance Levels Vary: Two in three Seattleites went to a live, professional performing arts presentation last year.
+Attendance Levels Vary: More than two in three urban Alaskans went to a live, professional performing arts presentation last year.
 Of those, one in four were frequent attenders, meaning they attended 12 or more performances.

 Education and Income Matter: People with higher levels of education and those in higher income households are more likely to attend performing arts events.